 Megan Warner, Ph.D., Clinical Supervisor

 Fellows have weekly individual supervision with a primary advisor and with secondary clinical supervisors, weekly DBT consultation team meetings, and as needed individual or group assessment supervision.
-Fellows may receive additional individual supervision for optional clinical activities such as with the Long Term Care Clinic or the Refugee Clinic.
+Fellows may receive additional individual supervision for optional clinical activities such as with the Long Term Care Clinic.
 Formal evaluations are completed that serve as opportunities to review progress on training goals and address progress toward core competency areas.

 Seminars and Specialized Training

-In addition to the core didactic seminars within the Department of Psychiatry and general hospital-based seminars, Adult DBT Service fellows also attend the Foundations of Dialectical Behavior Therapy Seminar (July and August) and the Dialectical Behavior Therapy Prolonged Exposure Protocol (DBT-PE) Seminar (September and October).
+In addition to the core didactic seminars within the Department of Psychiatry and general hospital-based seminars, Adult DBT Service fellows also attend the Foundations of Dialectical Behavior Therapy Seminar (July and August) and are invited to attend the Dialectical Behavior Therapy Prolonged Exposure Protocol (DBT-PE) Seminar (usually September and October).
 The Foundations of DBT Seminar covers theory, formulation, and major strategies of DBT as it is applied to treating severe borderline personality disorder in outpatient and day hospital settings.
 The DBT-PE seminar covers the application of prolonged exposure for post-traumatic stress with individuals who struggle with chronic emotional dysregulation and high-risk behaviors who are enrolled in DBT.
 Attendees of both seminars actively engage the material through discussions of cases and video examples, skills practice, self-monitoring and problem solving exercises, and role play.

 Competitive applicants for this placement generally have prior experience working with individuals struggling with chronic emotional dysregulation and high-risk impulsive behaviors.
 In addition, they have experience conducting evidence-based therapies including at least some components of Dialectical Behavior Therapy (i.e., DBT skills groups, consultation team, phone consultation, and/or individual therapy).
 Fellows who match with this placement typically have demonstrated promise in scholarly work in areas related to personality pathology, emotional dysregulation, trauma, or impulsivity, and they show potential for developing into leadership roles.